dlt-hub/dlt/docs/website/docs/dlt-ecosystem/deployments/orchestrators/choosing-an-orchestrator.md

 ---
 title: Choosing an orchestrator
-description: How to choose an orchestractor to a deploy dlt pipeline
+description: How to choose an orchestrator to deploy dlt pipeline
 keywords: [orchestrator, airflow, github actions]
 ---